JEFH507/org-chart-goose-orchestrator/docs/privacy/USER-OVERRIDE-UI.md

 │  │  ☑ Allow temporary privacy reduction for this session              │ │
 │  │                                                                     │ │
 │  │  Duration:  ○ Current chat only                                    │ │
-│  │             ● Until I close Goose (session ends)                   │ │
+│  │             ● Until I close goose (session ends)                   │ │
 │  │             ○ For 1 hour                                            │ │
 │  │             ○ For 4 hours                                           │ │
 │  │                                                                     │ │